Health Information Technology (HIT)

 Health Information Technology Schools

-- Associate of Occupational Science in Health Information Technology
+- Associate of Arts in Information Technology /Health Care Information Technology

 - A.S. - Healthcare Information Technology